EVEInsight/Insight/docs/wiki/Source-Installation.md

 - [Further Reading](#further-reading)

 # Requirements (running from source)
-* Python 3.5.3+ (prior versions of Python will not work)
+* Python 3.6 (Prior versions of Python will not work.
+Python 3.7+ is currently unsupported.)
 * Packages in requirements.txt
-* Docker
 * The latest [sqlite-latest.sqlite.bz2](https://www.fuzzwork.co.uk/dump/) from Fuzzwork
 * Git

 # Installation steps
-This guide will step you through setting up Insight with Ubuntu server.
-It is strongly recommended to use Linux over Windows as you will need Docker to make the Swagger Client library.
-You will be unable to run Docker with Windows 10 Home since Windows 10 Professional is required.
+This guide will step you through setting up Insight on a Debian/Ubuntu operating system.

 Note: A recent version of Ubuntu 18.04+ is recommended as Python 3.6 is included in the default repositories.
-You will need to build Python 3.5.3+ from source if your Linux distribution only includes an earlier version of python in the repositories.
+You will need to build Python 3.6 from source if your Linux distribution only includes an earlier version of python in the repositories.
+It is generally not recommended to mix multiple Python 3 versions on a system as things can break.

 Let's start by making sure we have all of the required packages needed to run Insight:
 ```
 sudo apt-get update
-sudo apt-get install curl git python3 python3-pip python3-venv
+sudo apt-get install git python3 python3-dev python3-pip python3-venv wget unzip
 ```
 When you run the command
 ```